khuramhaf/Library-Project/README.md

 There is a borrow button on index.html if you click this button the book will added into the library.html page and removed from the index.html
-Click on the library tab here you will find all the books that have been borrowed At library.html you will see a remove button if you click on remove the book will be removed from the library.html and added back to index.html.
+Click on the library tab here you will find all the books that have been borrowed At library.html you will see a remove button if you click on remove the book will be removed from the library.html and added back to index.html. you can add upto as many books as you want in the initialdata.json file